ambikaramireddy/AI-Powered-College-Management-Assistant-using-RAG/README.md

 # 📌 Conclusion

-CampusGPT demonstrates the effective integration of Artificial Intelligence and Retrieval-Augmented Generation for educational assistance systems.
+CampusGPT demonstrates the successful integration of Artificial Intelligence and Retrieval-Augmented Generation for educational assistance systems.

-The system successfully provides contextual and document-based responses to student queries while reducing manual administrative effort.
+The chatbot provides accurate, contextual, and document-based responses to student queries while reducing manual administrative effort.

-CampusGPT serves as a scalable AI-powered educational assistant capable of improving digital interaction within academic institutions.
+By combining semantic search, vector databases, and Large Language Models, CampusGPT creates a scalable and intelligent educational assistant capable of improving digital interaction within academic institutions.

 ---